 Emergency Management develops and maintains the Carroll County Emergency Operations Plan (EOP), which outlines the County’s response to any emergency or disaster.
 The EOP outlines the roles and responsibilities of various departments and agencies that are involved in emergency response.

-During the response to a disaster, agencies and departments take actions to save lives and minimize damage to property.
+During the response to a disaster, agencies and departments take action to save lives and minimize damage to property.
 Agencies and departments that might respond to a disaster include but are not limited to emergency medical services, law enforcement, fire and rescue, public works & public health.
-If a significant emergency or disaster threatens or occurs, Emergency Management will activate the Emergency Operations Center (EOC) to facilitate an effective and coordinated response.
+Emergency Management will activate the Emergency Operations Center (EOC) to facilitate an effective and coordinated response if a significant emergency or disaster threatens or occurs.
 Carroll County utilizes the National Incident Management System (NIMS) for incident operations.

 How to Reach Emergency Management Staff